layoaster/google-cloud-services/README.md

-# google-cloud-services
-Google Cloud API's samples
+# Samples for the Google CLoud APIs

+This repository compile a set of samples built with the two types of libraries availables:

+*Google Cloud Client Libraries
+*Google APIs Client Libraries